napari/docs/docs/howtos/layers/tracks.md

 ## A simple example

-You can create a new viewer and add a set of tracks in one go using :func:`napari.view_tracks<napari.view_layers.view_tracks>`, or if you already have an existing viewer, you can add tracks to it using :func:`viewer.add_tracks<napari.Viewer.add_tracks>`.
+You can create a new viewer and add a set of tracks in one go using {func}`napari.view_tracks`, or if you already have an existing viewer, you can add tracks to it using {meth}`viewer.add_tracks<napari.Viewer.add_tracks>`.
 The API of both methods is the same.

 In this example, we will overlay some tracks on an image from the Hubble space